DaRealTurtyWurty/CommunityMod/CONTRIBUTING.md

 21. Long literals **must** use uppercase `L`.
 22. Hexadecimal literals **must** use uppercase `A-F`.
 23. All other literals **must** use lowercase letters.

+For any other niche cases, refer to https://cr.openjdk.java.net/~alundblad/styleguide/index-v6.html